hieuimba/stock-mkt-dashboard/README.md

 https://stock-mkt-dashboard.streamlit.app/

 ## Description
 This project provides a daily summary of the US Stock Market to assist traders and investors make better trading decisions.
-Information is aggregated based on end-of-day index, ETF, and stock prices in order to visualize:
+Information is aggregated based on end-of-day index, ETF, and stock prices to visualize:

 -   Broad market performance and trend
 -   One-day returns of major indexes and sectors